ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 - The AWS CLI is installed.

-- Your AWS credentials are configured locally.
+- AWS credentials are configured.

 ```bash
 aws configure
 ```

-- Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.
-Using AWS credentials in EC2 instance is not recommended.
+- Embedding credentials directly into a Terraform configuration is strongly discouraged, as it can lead to secret exposure if the file is accidentally committed to a public version control system.
+Similarly, storing AWS credentials on an EC2 instance is not a recommended practice.

-- We will use IAM role (temporary credentials) for accessing your AWS account.
+- We will use an IAM role (temporary credentials) for accessing your AWS account.

 ### Create a role in the IAM management console.